 These hadith rejectors will criticize the sunnis for relying on hadiths while it was these same sunnis who preserved the Qur’an generation after generation!
 For some reason, they have trouble understanding the fact that if they do not trust our preservation methods when it comes to hadiths, then why do they trust our preservation method when it comes to the Qur’an?!
-An ignorant among them once responded to me with: “because the Qur’an was compiled during the time of the Prophet (pbuh).”
+If one of the replies, “because the Qur’an was compiled during the time of the Prophet (pbuh).”
 This is completely false!
 It was compiled after the time of the Prophet by the same people who today call themselves Ahlu Sunnah wal Jama’ah (i.e. SUNNIS)!

 Why [is it that] when a disaster struck you, although you had struck with one twice as great, you said, “From where is this?”
 Say, “It is from yourselves.”
 Indeed, Allah is over all things competent.
 [Qur’an 3:165]

 When did this verse come down?
 What disaster is this verse talking about?
 What was struck twice as great?